Asian shares, dollar rattled by U.S. election uncertainty

 "And people were buying back the euro because that is the currency that had been being shorted the most against the dollar," he added.

-Other safe-haven assets were also favored, with the Swiss franc rising to 1.0782 franc per euro EURCHF=, its highest level since late June.
+Other safe-haven assets were also favoured, with the Swiss franc rising to 1.0782 franc per euro EURCHF=, its highest level since late June.
 Gold XAU= hit a four-week high of $1,291.6 per ounce on Tuesday and last stood at $1,288.5.

-In contrast, the Mexican peso MXN=D2, seen as the most vulnerable to a Trump presidency due to his proposal such as building a wall along the U.S. border with Mexico, posted its biggest fall in two months.
+In contrast, the Mexican peso MXN=D2, seen as the most vulnerable to a Trump presidency due to his proposals such as building a wall along the U.S. border with Mexico, posted its biggest fall in two months.

 The peso slid to 19.265 to the dollar, its lowest level since early October.